AnggielaRojas/DataReapers/README.md

 For this project we got our data source from https://wonder.cdc.gov/controller/datarequest/D133;jsessionid=597E1183D3658A174B2B660B9B7C .
 Cleaning the data allowed us to compare various contributions to fetal deaths.
 This data set gave us access to data from 2005-2019.

 ## Importance :
-The purpose of this project was to be able to demonstrate skills in order to analyze, visualize and better understand our data.
+The purpose of this project was to be able to demonstrate skills to analyze, visualize and better understand our data.
 Our data provided a baseline to fetal deaths over the past 14 years.
-This helps us identify contributing factors to fetal deaths
+This helped us identify contributing factors to fetal deaths
 ## Problem statement :
 * Be able to use a database such as MongoDB, SQL,SQLite, in order to house our data and then visualize the data by comparing different categories.
 * Be able to visualize the categories that contribute to fetal deaths.